 - (a) must be in the approved form; and

 - (b) must be in the English language; and

 - (c) must be in a document separate from a contract; and

 - (d) can not be irrevocable; and

 - (e) can not be transferred by the holder of the proxy to a third person; and

 - (f) must appoint a named individual.

-101 Use of proxy [SM, s 103]
+114 Use of proxy [SM, s 124]

-- (1) A voting member of the committee (member A) who is the proxy for another voting member (member B) may, in the absence of member B, vote both in member A's own right and also as proxy of member B. - (2) A proxy must not be exercised at a meeting of the committee- - (a) if the voting member who gave the proxy is personally present at the meeting; or - (b) if the community titles scheme is the principal scheme in a layered arrangement of community titles schemes.
+- (1) A voting member of the committee (member A) who is the proxy for another voting member (member B) may, in the absence of member B, vote both in member A's own right and also as proxy for member B. - (2) A proxy must not be exercised at a meeting of the committee- - (a) if the voting member who gave the proxy is present personally at the meeting or attends the meeting by any electronic means authorised by a resolution of the committee; or - (b) if the community titles scheme is the principal scheme in a layered arrangement of community titles schemes.

-102 Special provisions about proxy use [SM, s 104]
+115 Special provisions about proxy use [SM, s 125]

-- (1) In accordance with section 318 of the Act, a voting member can not be prevented by contract from exercising a vote at a committee meeting, and can not be required by contract to make someone else the member's proxy for voting at a committee meeting. - (2) A voting member can not be represented by proxy at more than 2 meetings of the committee in the year for which the committee is appointed.
+- (1) Under section 318 of the Act, a voting member- - (a) can not be prevented by contract from exercising a vote at a committee meeting; and

+- (b) can not be required by contract to make someone else the member's proxy for voting at a committee meeting. - (2) A voting member can not be represented by proxy at more than 2 meetings of the committee in the year for which the committee is appointed.

-103 Offence [SM, s 105]
+116 Offence [SM, s 126]

 A person must not exercise a proxy at a committee meeting knowing that the person does not have the right to exercise it.
+Maximum penalty-100 penalty units.